 Having a flavorful and delicious coffee drink that you’ve prepared in the comfort of your home is a great way to treat yourself.

-Before we move on, some of you might want to know how many calories it contains.
-A serving of the vegan pumpkin spice latte made by using unsweetened plant-based oat milk contains 200 kcal.
+Before we move on, some of you may want to know how many calories it contains.
+A serving of the vegan pumpkin spice latte, made by using unsweetened plant-based oat milk, contains 200 kcal.

 Now let’s dive into the details.

 Here are the ingredients you’re going to need: